IolandaManzali/watson-nodes/README.md

 Note that Node-RED in BlueMix will behave slightly differently than Node-RED stand-alone:

-1. The set of nodes available is different, BlueMix has extra nodes for DB access, but does not expose the `File` nodes.
+1. The sets of available nodes differ, BlueMix has extra nodes for DB access, but does not expose the `File` nodes.
- 2. Node-RED in bluemix stores its persistent data (flows, libraries, credentials) in the co-installed Cloudant database named
+2. Node-RED in bluemix stores its persistent data (flows, libraries, credentials) in the co-installed Cloudant database named `nodered`.
-`nodered`.
 When using a Cloudant node with Node-RED on BlueMix, the list of available instances is automatically listed.
 3. Node-RED in BlueMix has built-in credential management, so you don't have to worry about exposing your services authentication data, they will be filled-in automatically from the sevices' credentialds defined for the application in BlueMix.
 4. Additional nodes in Node-RED on BlueMix are installed through cf and a specific procedure since there is no direct access to the npm package manager.

 ## Language Translation